GENI-NSF/geni-tools/README-omni.txt

         omni.py -o getversion

 Aggregates queried:
- - Single URL given in -a argument or URL listed under that given nickname in omni_config, if provided, ELSE
+ - Each URL given in an -a argument or URL listed under that given nickname in omni_config, if provided, ELSE
  - List of URLs given in omni_config aggregates option, if provided, ELSE
  - List of URNs and URLs provided by the selected clearinghouse

-Options:
+Output options:
- - -o Save result (JSON format) in per-Aggregate files
+ - `-o` Save result (JSON format) in per-Aggregate files
- - -p Prefix for resulting version information files (used with -o)
+ - `-p <prefix>` Prefix for resulting version information files (used with -o)
+  - `--outputfile <filename>` If supplied, use this output file name: substitute the AM for any %a
  - If not saving results to a file, they are logged.
- - If --tostdout option, then instead of logging, print to STDOUT.
+ - If `--tostdout` option, then instead of logging, print to STDOUT.

+Omni caches getversion results for use elsewhere.
+This method skips the local cache.
+ - `--ForceUseGetVersionCache` will force it to look at the cache if possible
+ - `--GetVersionCacheAge <#>` specifies the # of days old a cache entry can be, before Omni re-queries the AM, default is 7
+ - `--GetVersionCacheName <path>` is the path to the GetVersion cache, default is ~/.gcf/get_version_cache.json

+ - `--devmode` causes Omni to continue on bad input, if possible
+ - `-V#` specifies the AM API version to attempt to speak
+ - `-l <configfile>` to specify a logging config file
+ - `--logoutput <filename>` to specify a logging output filename

 ==== listresources ====
-Call the AM API ListResources function at specified aggregates.
+Call the AM API ListResources function at specified aggregates, and print the rspec to stdout or to a file.
+Optional argument for API v1&2 is a slice name, making the request for a manifest RSpec.
+Note that the slice name argument is only supported in AM API v1 or v2.
+For listing contents of a slice in APIv3+, use describe().

- * format:  omni.py [-a AM_URL_or_nickname] [-n] [-o [-p fileprefix]] \
+ * format:  omni.py [-a AM_URL_or_nickname] [-o [-p fileprefix] or
+                    --outfile filename] \
                     [-t <RSPEC_TYPE> <RSPEC_VERSION>] \
-                    [--api-version <version #, 1 is default, or 2>] \
+                    [--api-version <version #, 2 is default, or 1 or 3>] \
-                    listresources [slice-name]
+                    listresources [slice-name (APIv1 or 2 only)]
  * examples:
   * omni.py listresources -t geni 3
             List resources at all AMs on your CH using GENI v3 format ad RSpecs
   * omni.py listresources myslice -t geni 3
-            List resources in myslice from all AMs on your CH
+            List resources in myslice from all AMs on your CH (API v1 or 2 only)
   * omni.py -a http://localhost:12348 listresources myslice -t geni 3
             List resources in myslice at the localhost AM
   * omni.py -a myLocalAM listresources -t geni 3